May 18, 2020 Meeting Minutes

 COST & ADMINISTRATION COMMITTEE, Agency Financial Overview: Dennis Lohr, CFO Dennis Lohr provided financial standings ending April 30, 2020.
 Commissioner Jonathan McGowan indicated there was discussion regarding updating the budget.
 Dennis Lohr advised the new budget was approved during the last board meeting.
 Mr. Lohr indicated a lot of expenses that are trending higher have to do with COVID-19.
 We are taking preventive measures for the protection of not only our residents but our employees.

 Commissioner McGowan further asked if there would be another budget adjustment?
-Dennis Lohr responded the increases were normal budget fluctuations and HUD is providing money to cover the extra COVID expenses for Public Housing and Section 8.
+Dennis Lohr responded the increases were normal budget fluctuations and HUD is providing money to cover the extra COVID expenses for Public Housing and Housing Choice Vouchers.

 Chairman Griggs requested that some time down the road we would revisit what was expensed on COVID responses.
 Dennis Lohr responded that we are tracking all of our COVID -19 expenses separately as part of our backup for HUD.